just4jc/corda/docs/source/key-concepts-data-model.rst

 Base characteristics of this model are:

-• Immutable states are consumed and created by transactions
+* Immutable states are consumed and created by transactions
-• Transactions have multiple inputs and outputs
+* Transactions can have multiple inputs and outputs
-• A contract is pure function; contracts do not have storage or the ability to interact with anything.
+* A contract is pure function; contracts do not have storage or the ability to interact with anything.
 Given the same transaction, a contract’s “verify” function always yields exactly the same result.

 Corda further enhances this with additional features:

-• Corda states can include arbitrary typed data.
+* Corda states can include arbitrary typed data.
-• Transactions invoke not only input contracts but also the contracts of the outputs.
+* Transactions invoke not only input contracts but also the contracts of the outputs.
-• Corda uses the term “contract” to refer to a bundle of business logic that may handle various different tasks, beyond transaction verification.
+* Corda uses the term “contract” to refer to a bundle of business logic that may handle various different tasks, beyond transaction verification.
-• Corda contracts are Turing-complete and can be written in any ordinary programming language that targets the JVM.
+* Corda contracts are Turing-complete and can be written in any ordinary programming language that targets the JVM.
-• Corda allows arbitrarily-precise time-bounds to be specified in transactions (which must be attested to by a trusted timestamper)
+* Corda allows arbitrarily-precise time-bounds to be specified in transactions (which must be attested to by a trusted timestamper)
-• Corda's primary consensus implementations use block-free conflict resolution algorithms.
+* Corda's primary consensus implementations use block-free conflict resolution algorithms.
-• Corda does not order transactions using a block chain and by implication does not use miners or proof-of-work.
+* Corda does not order transactions using a block chain and by implication does not use miners or proof-of-work.
 Instead each state points to a notary, which is a service that guarantees it will sign a transaction only if all the input states are un-consumed.

 In our model although the ledger is shared, it is not always the case that transactions and ledger entries are globally visible.
 In cases where a set of transactions stays within a small subgroup of users it should be possible to keep the relevant data purely within that group.

 Corda provides three main tools to achieve global distributed consensus:

-• Smart contract logic to ensure state transitions are valid according to the pre-agreed rules.
+* Smart contract logic to ensure state transitions are valid according to the pre-agreed rules.
-• Uniqueness and timestamping services to order transactions temporally and eliminate conflicts.
+* Uniqueness and timestamping services to order transactions temporally and eliminate conflicts.
-• An orchestration framework which simplifies the process of writing complex multi-step protocols between multiple different parties.
+* An orchestration framework which simplifies the process of writing complex multi-step protocols between multiple different parties.

 To ensure consistency in a global, shared system where not all data may be visible to all participants, we rely heavily on secure hashes like SHA-256 to identify things.
 The ledger is defined as a set of immutable **states**, which